Curious about wild edible plants but worried about getting it wrong?

 Get hands-on with wild garlic & spring wild greens.
 Learn edible plant identification & how to make your own pesto out in the woods.
 This is one of my series of seasonal woodland workshops called Sunday Soul Sessions and you can check out all the detail on the Bushcraft page...or just crack on and book directly hitting the button below.

-2.5 hour walk including delicious tasters made using wild ingredients, primarily wild garlic which will be in full flush in mid-March.
+2 hour walk including delicious tasters made using wild ingredients

 Please contact me to discuss your requirements.